sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 The `T` vs. `Task[T]` type difference has this implication: a setting can't depend on a task, because a setting is evaluated only once on project load and is not re-run.
-More on this in
+More on this in [task graph][Task-Graph].
-[more kinds of setting][More-About-Settings], coming up soon.

-### Keys in sbt interactive mode
+### Keys in sbt shell

-In sbt's interactive mode, you can type the name of any task to execute that task.
+In sbt shell, you can type the name of any task to execute that task.
 This is why typing `compile` runs the `compile` task. `compile` is a task key.